oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 ---
 layout: blog_post
-title: "How to Build an Express Application using Prisma"
+title: "How to Build an Express Application Using Prisma"
 author: nickolas-fisher
 by: contractor
 communities: [javascript]